-Current participants include Council and/or environmental group representatives from Banyule, Bayside, Bellarine, Boroondara, Brimbank, Cardinia, Casey, Colac Otway, Frankston, Greater Bendigo, Greater Dandenong, Greater Geelong, Hepburn, Hobson’s Bay, Hume, Kingston, Knox, Maroondah, City of Melbourne, Mitchell, Monash, Moreland, Moonee Valley, Nillumbik, Stonnington, Wellington, Whitehorse and Yarra Ranges municipalities.
+Current participants include Council and/or environmental group representatives from Ballarat, Banyule, Bayside, Bellarine (Ocean Grove, Queenscliffe), Boroondara, Brimbank, Cardinia, Casey, Colac Otway, Frankston, Greater Bendigo, Greater Dandenong, Greater Geelong, Hepburn, Hobson’s Bay, Hume, Kingston, Knox, Maroondah, City of Melbourne, Mitchell, Monash, Moorabool, Moreland, Moonee Valley, Nillumbik, Stonnington, Wellington, Whitehorse, Wyndham and Yarra Ranges municipalities.